Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Introduction

 \section{Introduction}

 Multi-modal satellite data analysis is an important capability and an active area of research in remote sensing and Earth observation~\cite{SchmittZhu_GRSM_2016}.
 Its aim is to combine the data acquired with different sensors.
 With the ever-increasing number of operational satellites and the greater variety of imaging sensors, such a combined analysis becomes even more important.
-One important advantage of combining (or "fusing") data from multiple satellites is a higher temporal sampling frequency, so as to obtain denser time-series of dynamic processes.
+One important advantage of combining (or "fusing") data from multiple satellites is a higher temporal sampling frequency, so as to obtain a denser time-series of dynamic processes.

 A whole body of literature exists on combining satellite data from different sensors, at various levels of processing (pixel level, feature level, decision level).
-In most cases the fused data have comparable spatial resolution, e.g., S1-SAR and Sentinel-2 (S2), TerraSAR-X and ALOS PRISM, etc. Here we aim to merge several sensors with high temporal resolution, leading to a large gap in spatial resolution: while S1-SAR acquires an image of our mid-latitude target area every 1.5-4.5 days at 10m Ground Sampling Distance (GSD), optical sensors with similar revisit times have moderate spatial resolutions (GSD of 250m for MODIS, respectively $\approx$375m for VIIRS).
+In most cases, the fused data have a comparable spatial resolution, e.g., S1-SAR and Sentinel-2 (S2), TerraSAR-X and ALOS PRISM, etc. Here we aim to merge several sensors with a high temporal resolution, leading to a large gap in spatial resolution: while S1-SAR acquires an image of our mid-latitude target area every 1.5-4.5 days at $\approx$20m Ground Sampling Distance (GSD), optical sensors with similar revisit times have low spatial resolutions (GSD of 250m for MODIS, respectively $\approx$375m for VIIRS).
 See Table~\ref{table:satellite_data}.
-Due to the large resolution gap we combine them at the feature level.
+Due to the large resolution gap we perform a late fusion.
 This makes it possible to use texture information from the high-resolution S1-SAR and circumvents pixel-accurate matching and co-registration, which is challenging across different modalities with very different radiometries and large changes in GSD, with associated uncertainties in absolute geo-location and relative co-registration.